phluid61/internet-drafts/rfc8089-bis-core/draft.md

 If the VMS file path includes a node reference, that reference is used as the authority.
-Where the original node reference includes a user name and password in an access control string, they can be transcribed into the authority using a nonstandard syntax extension described in
+Where the original node reference includes a user name and password in an access control string, they can be transcribed into the authority using a nonstandard extension described in
 {{draft-kerwin-rfc8089-bis-info}}.